tolgaprm/Mova-MovieApp/README.md

   - [Truth](https://truth.dev/) - A library for performing assertions in tests
 ## Upcoming

+- Modularization
+- CI Support
 - To able to searching movies and TvSeries
 - To able to add favorite list and watch list
 - To able to watching trailer for movie and TvSeries
 - To able to see the detail of actors and directors
 - UI and Unit Tests
 ## Find this repository useful?
 Don't forget give a star. ⭐